Count of COVID-19 in Missouri grows to six

 No positives reported from commercial labs. pic.twitter.com/JwXW9LHSu8

-In Chesterfield, a drive-thru COVID-19 testing site set up by Mercy Health tested a total of 83 people Saturday and Sunday, the first days the makeshift testing facility has operated.
-Tests were then sent to both the state and private labs to get results.
-It can take up to five days to get results.
+In Chesterfield, a drive-thru COVID-19 testing site set up by Mercy Health tested a total of 83 people Saturday and Sunday, the first days the makeshift testing facility operated.
+Tests were then sent to both the state lab and private facilities.
+It can take up to five days to get results, according a Mercy spokesman.

 The five earlier known cases of COVID-19 in Missouri include two in St. Louis County.
 One of those patients, county officials announced Friday, is between 50 and 60 years old and contracted the disease through domestic travel.
-St. Louis County officials would not give more details about where the person had traveled.
+St. Louis County officials would not give more details about where the person had traveled within the U.S.

 The first case in both St. Louis County and the state involved a Ladue woman in her 20s who, officials believe, contracted the disease while traveling in Italy.